Eulercoder/referraly/README.md

-# CodeGenerate by Eulercoder
+# Referraly by Eulercoder

-Will be updated soon.
+Free and open source Referral System.: